 Some of the latest fridges even work with smart assistants.
 It‚Äôs early days, but LG has been busy integrating its connected fridges with Alexa and Google Assistant.
 That means having a voice assistant fully built in, so you can add stuff to your shopping lists, play music and use your fridge as a kitchen hub.
-And it's not just Google and Amazon.
-Samsung's Bixby has also landed on the humble fridge.
+And it's not just Google and Amazon - Samsung's Bixby has also landed on the humble fridge, too.

 Who are the top smart fridge brands?

 Samsung and LG have led the way when it comes to connecting all manner of appliances, let alone fridges, although only a handful make it out of Asia.
-But Bosch and Siemens offer some options too.
+But Bosch and Siemens offer some options, as well.
 Read on for our pick of the top smart fridges, which we'll continue to update as more options hit the space.

 LG InstaView ThinQ

-Unveiled at CES, the latest LG smart fridge is part of the company‚Äôs new ThinQ smart home platform.
+Unveiled at CES earlier this year, the latest LG smart fridge is part of the company‚Äôs new ThinQ smart home platform.
 While LG has been playing hard in the smart fridge game for a while, ThinQ brings AI to the party, which means it will talk to other LG ThinQ devices ‚Äď informing the dishwasher that an unholy load of mess of a recipe is on the way, for example.